What surf fin systems are available, and which one is the best?

 The comparison - which fin system is the best?

-To answer this question, we compare all fin systems with each other and look at the advantages and disadvantages of each system.
+To answer this question, we compare all relevant fin systems with each other and look at the advantages and disadvantages of each system.
 This way you can decide for yourself which system is best for you.

 FCS I